Where to Stay, Dine in Play in St. Augustine & Ponte Vedra Beach

 Where to Stay

-I’ve stayed at the Hilton St. Augustine Bayfront and thought it was in the perfect location.
+I’ve also stayed at the Hilton St. Augustine Bayfront and thought it was in the perfect location.
 You can walk to many of the historic sites and restaurants in downtown.

 If you’d prefer to be on the ocean, Ponte Vedra Inn & Club and The Lodge & Club both offer a luxurious, family-friendly getaway on the beach.
 The sand along the shoreline is a popular place to hunt for sharks teeth.